Back to Top

 Steps to Create GraphQL Query

-Below are the Steps that you can Create a module as well as GraphQl Query in Magento and use it in place of any rest apis.
+Below are the Steps that you can use to create a module as well as GraphQL query in Magento and use it in place of any REST APIs.

-Create a registration file in folder in the below path.
+Create a registration file in the folder in the path below.

 <?php